 We talked for a bit, and than Steve pulled out his camera, and it was time for action.

 We must have taken photos for about an hour, than it was over.
-I’m going to do a separate diary entry later, about posing for the photos, as Steve was kind enough to send me some of the photos :) We talked some more, a really nice chat about being artists and our various plans for the future; I love being around other Artists, they’re so inspiring.
+We talked some more and had a really nice chat about being artists and our various plans for the future; I love being around other Artists, they’re so inspiring.

 “It’s been a joy to do, in fact I haven’t been able to put it down, so consequently, finished in record time!”